 For contrast, look at these Meermins with minimal contrast.
 Blind eyelets.
 Subtle stitching.
 A subtle welt.
 The speed hooks might not look simple, but they're far enough up the ankle that, with proper trousers on, they'll never be seen.
 They use a studded rubber sole, but looking at it from the side, you wouldn't be sure.
 And these Meermins, while sleeker and more subtle than the iron rangers, will still look great with jeans.
 They're incredibly versatile.

-As a middle ground, which I would say is on the casual side, consider Edward Green's Galway—one of the most iconic shoes ever made.
-You can probably swing it with anything from jeans to dress pants, but I wouldn't try it with a suit—they're probably the "best" shoes here, but not the most versatile.
+As a middle ground, consider Edward Green's Galway—one of the most iconic boots ever made.
+You can probably swing it with anything from jeans to dress pants, but I wouldn't try it with a suit—they're probably the "best" shoes in this article, but not the dressiest most versatile.

 One note—while I am having trouble finding examples, "spectator" boots are very casual.
 Spectator shoes were originally designed so that your shoes didn't get too dirty while playing... cricket or some other British nonsense.